dirtymined13/Inner-Self/README.md

 </details>

 ### Custom NPC Brains
-Inner Self uses the full context of your scenario to form minds follow your creative vision.
+Inner Self uses the full context of your scenario to form minds that follow your creative vision.
 No extra effort required.

 But if you want more advanced control: